 United States Court of Appeals for the District of Columbia Circuit (2006-Present)

 This post is the third in a series exploring the free speech views of Judge Brett Kavanaugh.
-(Part I is here, part II is here, part IV is here, and part V is here.)
+(Part I is here, part II is here, and part IV is here.)
 This post explores two opinions Judge Kavanaugh wrote or joined addressing the rights of protesters under the First Amendment.
 In these decisions, Judge Kavanaugh demonstrated a solicitude for First Amendment speech freedoms, but one limited to activities that are peaceful and non-destructive.

 Boardley v.
 U.S. Dep’t of the Interior, 615 F.3d 508 (D.C.
 Cir.
 2010)

 In Boardley, Judge Kavanaugh joined an opinion holding that National Park Service rules requiring permits, in addition to existing restrictions limiting speech to free speech areas, were overbroad and unconstitutional.

 The National Park Service’s rules “erect two layers of restrictions on speech in public parks: first, they confine specified expressive activities to ‘free speech areas’; and second, they require a permit to be obtained before engaging in such activities, whether in a ‘free speech area’ or elsewhere.”
 615 F.3d at 512.

 Although the Court did not decide whether national parks as a whole are traditional public fora, the government had conceded in briefing that the “free speech areas” within the parks served as designated public forums.
 Id. at 515.
 The Court determined that the regulations were content-neutral, not content-based, and thus it needed to determine whether the regulations survived the “familiar” time, place, and manner analysis.
 Id. at 516.